List of Cowboy Bebop characters: Mad Pierrot Tongpu

 Mad Pierrot Tongpu (real name unknown) was part of an experiment to create the perfect assassin by a secret organization referred to only as Section 13.
 While Tongpu was made into a rotund and virtually indestructible living weapon, the procedures caused him to begin regressing mentally, ruining his capacity as a weapon.
 While being transported to a secure facility for observation, Tongpu escaped with the intention of exacting revenge, but eventually came to enjoy the act of killing.
 Spike happens to witness Tongpu killing someone, making him the target of Tongpu as well.
 Spike escapes when a cat distracts Tongpu and gives him time to blow up a gas canister.
 Spike is sent a personal invitation to Spaceland, a theme park, by Tongpu.
 In the ensuing fight, Spike throws a knife into Tongpu's leg, where he's then crushed underfoot by a giant robot in an animatronic parade.
+Tongpu's name is taken from two songs on Yellow Magic Orchestra's debut album, "Mad Pierrot" and "Tong Poo."